jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 ## Key Study Topics & Themes

-While the [official exam guide](https://cloud.google.com/learn/certification/cloud-devops-engineer) is your source of truth, here are the specific themes that I found essential during my preparation and sitting.
+While the [official exam guide](https://cloud.google.com/learn/certification/cloud-devops-engineer) is your source of truth, here are the specific themes that stood out during my recent sitting.

 ### 1. Site Reliability Engineering (SRE) Principles
 This is the heart of the exam.
 You absolutely must understand the relationship between SLIs, SLOs, and Error Budgets.